furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   another living thing.

   The scales of the fish shone white and purple and orange and red through an oily film.
-It was every colour \emph{but} gold he thought.
+It was every colour _but_ gold, he thought.
   He had never seen a goldfish at such close quarters before.
 A dark and lidless eye stared up at him expectantly.